eponsonby/ATP-Support/job-announcement-playbook/details/overview.md

 ## Overview - Current fields

+### Announcement closing type

+Indicates the closing type.
+One of:

+* Open and closing dates
+* Application cut-off
+* Open continuous

+**NOTE:** This is a new field and may not yet be offered by your Talent Acquisition System (TAS).
+Work with your vendor in order to be able to use this field.

 ### Open and closing dates

 The open date is the first day an applicant can submit an application to the job.
 The closing date is the last day an applicant can submit an application.